The King's (The Cathedral) School

-Founded by King Henry VIII in 1541, The King's (The Cathedral) School is a state-funded Church of England Cathedral Chorister School located in Peterborough, England.
-It is the chorister school for Peterborough Cathedral.
+The King's (The Cathedral) School is a state-funded Church of England Cathedral Chorister School located in Peterborough, England.
+It is the chorister school for Peterborough Cathedral, and was founded in 1541 by Henry VIII.
 Former pupils are known as Old Petriburgians.

 Although for centuries a boys-only grammar school, "Kings" is now mixed and has a junior department in Madeley House.
-Madeley House was previously the home for boarders, and many cathedral choristers were boarders there; but now the school has day pupils only.
+Madeley House was previously the home for boarders, and many cathedral choristers were boarders there.
+Today, the school has day pupils only.

-As part of the wider chapter of Peterborough Cathedral, the headteacher retains his own stall in the quire today.
+As part of the wider chapter of Peterborough Cathedral, the headteacher retains his own stall in the choir today.